re-Director/re-director/README.md

 - OUT_OF_SERVICE
 - UNKNOWN

+## Logging

+By default, a log file named `re-director.log` will be written into the volume of the container.
+Another way to get the logs is the [docker logs command](https://docs.docker.com/reference/cli/docker/container/logs/).

+You can raise the logging level by setting the following environment variable: `LOGGING_LEVEL_ROOT`.
+The following levels are allowed:
+- TRACE
+- DEBUG
+- INFO
+- WARN
+- ERROR

+Here the severity is ordered from low to high.
+By chosing a higher severity, lower severity logs will not be logged, e.g. the level `ERROR` will only print error logs.
+The lower ones will include the higher level severities.

+The default level is `WARN`.

 ## Caching

 To keep the latency that Re:Director introduces as small as possible, caching is implemented.